© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tallarn Green Moated Site is a scheduled monument protected by Cadw under reference FL177.
 View the official record →

-Tallarn Green Moated Site is a medieval domestic moated site located in Flintshire, Wales, designated as a scheduled ancient monument.
+Tallarn Green Moated Site is a medieval domestic moated enclosure located in Flintshire, Wales, designated as a Scheduled Ancient Monument under the Cadw reference FL177.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL177.

 Tallarn Green Moated Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tallarn Green Moated Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL177.